shenfe/rext/README.md

 ## `dataType`

 The type of data to receive.
+This option affects the request header `Accept`, thus affects the response header `Content-Type`.

 | Value | Effect |
 | :---: | :--- |